 Bulboschoenus novae-angliae flowers in June and July, and the fruits persist through September.

-The time of year you would expect to find Saltmarsh Bulrush flowering and fruiting in New York.
+The time of year you would expect to find New England Bulrush flowering and fruiting in New York.

 Bolboschoenus novae-angliae (Britt.)
 S.G.
 Sm.

 Flora of North America Editorial Committee.
 2002b.
 Flora of North America north of Mexico.
 Vol. 23.
 Magnoliophyta: Commelinidae (in part): Cyperaceae.
 Oxford Univ.
 Press, New York. xxiv + 608 pp.